bkloppenborg/bkloppenborg.github.io/_posts/2009-01-11-using-the-onair-hdtv-creator-on-ubuntu-810.md

 layout: post
 title: "Using the OnAir HDTV Creator on Ubuntu 8.10"
 description: "How to setup and use the OnAir HDTV creator on Ubuntu Linux 8.10"
-category: linux
+category: ["hardware"]
-tags: [linux, onair creator, autumnwave, hdtv, ubuntu]
+tags: ["ubuntu", "onair creator", "autumnwave", "hdtv"]
 ---
 {% include JB/setup %}